“The Humility to Listen,” Karey Kessler, 2020, watercolor on paper, framed 16” x 26”

 That we are and are not in a world that we can identify is confirmed by the words—in larger and smaller font sizes, like the names of countries and cities: “vanishing and dissolving spaces of wilderness,” “possible futures,” “this thin place… to quiet,” “the whole before and after,” and the eponymous site, “the humility to listen.”
 All of these large “locations”—together with smaller ones, like “the stillness and silence of trees and stones” or “flashes of insight” (to name two of them)—call the viewer, in studying the topography of Jewish and human existence through the lens of the artist’s mind and brush, to look carefully and to listen with humility, and to reconsider our place in places and in relationship to the Place.

 Karey Kessler uses watercolor, stencils, stamps and freehand writing to create map inspired paintings.
 Her work is in the flat files of the Pierogi Gallery (New York City) and is included in the book, The Map as Art (Princeton Architectural Press, 2009), by Kitty Harmon.
-She received her BA in Anthropology and Fine Arts from the University of Pennsylvania and my MFA from the Pennsylvania Academy of Fine Arts and is currently a member of Shift Gallery in Seattle. www.kareykessler.com, Facebook: Karey Kessler Studio, Instagram: @kareykessler
+She received her BA in Anthropology and Fine Arts from the University of Pennsylvania and her MFA from the Pennsylvania Academy of Fine Arts.
+She is currently a member of Shift Gallery in Seattle.
+Check out Karey’s website www.kareykessler.com, and follow her on Instagram @kareykessler.
+Be sure to like Karey Kessler Studio on Facebook, too.